Haksell/gomoku/README.md

   - put unique coeffs before stencil coeffs to simplify indexing
   - create proper `Coeffs` type instead of jumbled array
 - improve idabp by updating cache keys (TODO comment in `idabp.rs` goes more in depth)
-- dynamic stencil indices and coeff files based on stencil size, depth and thinking time
 - update double threes in `do_move` and `undo_move`
-- dynamic heuristic update (each position updates predetermined amount of states BITBOARD)
+- dynamic heuristic update on `do_move` (each position updates predetermined amount of states BITBOARD)
 - wins by captures or alignment in stats
 - unit test of rules
 - compute during human time (flag)